 What is rifapentine (Priftin)?

-Rifapentine must always be used in combination with other antibiotics.
+Rifapentine must always be used in combination with other tuberculosis medications.

-Rifapentine may also be used for other purposes not listed in this medication guide.
+Rifapentine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of rifapentine (Priftin)?